xxowaa/virus/README.md

 flatpak install flathub org.freedesktop.Sdk.Extension.git
 ```

-Then make sure you have the `python3' package
+Then make sure you have the `python3` package

+The commands for each os is under:

 ### Debian-based Systems (e.g., Ubuntu, Linux Mint)